 Cheaper to do it all yourself

-The second myth about moving home, that’s it’s cheaper as a DIY job.
+The second myth about moving home, that it’s cheaper as a DIY job.
 So, you’ve just spent a small fortune on a house deposit, surveyors, solicitors, estate agents and much more, and by this point you’re most likely trying to find ways to save yourself money.
-One way that will probably come to mind is hiring a van and moving yourself by enlisting friends and family to help.
+One way that will probably come to mind is hiring a van or a cheap man & van and moving yourself by enlisting friends and family to help.

 But wait, sit down and have a think about the whole process – finding the packing materials, packing, dismantling furniture, hiring a van, loading, driving, unloading and finally, reassembling furniture.
 Even if you’re used to physical labour, it will be exhausting for you and everyone else involved.
 Also, it’s not uncommon for friends and family to cancel on you and then you’re stuck.
 What happens if you break that expensive TV or damage the heavy sofa?
 The ‘cheap’ move won’t be cheap anymore.